Di40/Deep-Belief-Network/README.md

 # DeepBeliefNetwork

+This is a school project completed for the *Cognition and Computation* course at the University of Padova.

-In this project, we aim to investigate the process of visual concept learning with DBNs using simulations and analyses on FashionMNIST dataset.
+In this project, we aim to investigate the process of visual concept learning with *DBN*s using simulations and analyses on *FashionMNIST* dataset.
 Visual concept learning is the process of acquiring knowledge about the visual features associated with different categories of objects.
 To do this, we will perform different tasks, specifically:

 *   Analyze internal representations using hierarchical clustering (dendograms) and feature visualization methods (receptive fields).
 *   Use linear read-outs to test the model's representations at different levels of the hierarchy.